spiral/docs/docs/en/component/reactor.md

 # Code Generation

 You can use the component `spiral/reactor` to generate PHP classes code using fluent declarative wrappers.
-This component is the foundation of `spiral/scaffolder` exception but can be used separately from the framework:
+This component is based on `nette/php-generator`.

+## Installation

+To install the component:

 ```bash
 composer require spiral/reactor